 - Alternatively, just double click on the Section's name to collapse it.

 - This collapses all slides within that particular Section, and you will see only the name of the Section and no slides at all, as shown highlighted in red within Figure 3 (compare with Figure 2, above).
-Also notice that the arrow now points rightwards rather than downwards (see the "Overview and Objectives" section in Figure 3, below).
+Also notice that the arrow now points rightwards (see the "Default Section" section in Figure 3, below).

 Figure 3: Selected section collapsed

-- Now, to expand the collapsed Section, click the rightward pointing arrow in front of its name, as shown highlighted in red within Figure 4.
+- Now, to expand the selected Section, click the same rightward pointing arrow in front of its name, as shown highlighted in red within Figure 4.

 Figure 4: Rightward pointing arrow in front of the Section name